The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 Griliches, Zvi.
 1979.
 “Issues in Assessing the Contribution of Research and Development to Productivity Growth.”
 Bell Journal of Economics 10 (1): 92–116.

-▶ Theoretical and empirical; industry-level and firm-level R&D and productivity data for U.S. manufacturing.
+Theoretical and empirical; industry-level and firm-level R&D and productivity data for U.S. manufacturing.
 Griliches established that R&D expenditure should be treated as a capital investment and that the perpetual-inventory method (equivalent to the Koyck recurrence Stock(t) = λ·Stock(t−1) + γ·Flow(t)) is the appropriate way to construct an R&D capital stock from flow data.
-His framework generalizes the Nerlove-Arrow goodwill model to all intangible investment flows—including XAD, XRD, and capitalized software.
+His framework generalizes the Nerlove-Arrow goodwill model to all intangible investment flows—including XAD, XRD, and capitalized software development costs.
 Griliches is the innovator of the R&D-capital-stock literature and a follower of Koyck and Nerlove-Arrow on the modeling structure.

 Sethuraman, Raj, Gerard J. Tellis, and Richard A. Briesch.
 2011.
 “How Well Does Advertising Work?
 Generalizations from Meta-Analysis of Brand Advertising Elasticities.”
 Journal of Marketing Research 48 (3): 457–471.

-▶ Empirical; meta-analysis of 751 short-run and 402 long-run brand advertising elasticity estimates from 56 studies.
+Empirical; meta (compilation) analysis of 751 short-run and 402 long-run brand advertising elasticity estimates from 56 studies.
 Sethuraman et al. documented that short-run advertising elasticity averages approximately 0.12 across product categories, and that long-run elasticities (capturing carryover) are larger.
 The apparel and specialty retail range relevant to the Gap example is at the upper end of the cross-category distribution.
 This paper is the standard empirical reference for benchmarking estimated advertising multipliers.
 Meta-analysis is the quantitative synthesis of empirical results across multiple independent published studies that estimate the same underlying parameter — typically an effect size such as an elasticity, correlation, or regression coefficient.